Hello!

 Much of my research explores sexual diversity and queer life, especially experiences of stigma, social support, and self-disclosure.
 In my first book, Narrating the Closet (Routledge), I examine the complexities of disclosing same-gender attraction–an act often referred to as “coming out.”
 I write about experiences of sexuality before, during, and after coming out, and I emphasize that the process doesn’t really end; each new relationship can create another time to decide whether, when, and how to share one’s sexuality.
 I’m also interested in queer spaces, communities, and media representations, as well as how LGBTQ+ people navigate everyday homophobic and transphobic comments and interactions.

 In addition to my research, I’m committed to supporting the international and interdisciplinary community of autoethnography—a method that blends personal storytelling with ethnographic practice.
-Across all of my work, I try to remain attentive to injustice, question harmful norms, and cultivate meaningful relationships.
+Across all of my work, I try to remain attentive to injustice, challenge harmful norms, and cultivate meaningful relationships.

 Contact Information